TehShrike/davistobias.com/content/revelation.md

 # Prologue: How to read this book

 Jesus Christ's revelation, which God gave Him to show to His slaves—the things that must occur shortly.
-And He communicated it, sending it by His angel to His slave John, who gave witness to the word of God, even the testimony of Jesus Christ—to all that He saw, both the things that are and those that must happen after these.
+And He communicated it, sending it by His angel to His slave John, swho gave witness to the word of God, even the testimony of Jesus Christ—to all that He saw, both the things that are and those that must happen after these.
 Blessed is he who reads and those who hear the words of the prophecy and keep the things that are written in it;